DioxusLabs/docsite/docs-src/0.4/en/reference/user_input.md

 ```

 ## Handling files
-You can insert a file picker by using an input component e.g. `input {"type":"file"}`.
-This component supports the `multiple` attribute, to let you pick more files at the same time.
-You can select an entire folder by adding the `webkitdirectory` attribute: beware that, even if it's currently accepted in major browsers, it is not part of the HTML standard and may break in the future.
+You can insert a file picker by using an input element e.g. `input {"type":"file"}`.
+This element supports the `multiple` attribute, to let you pick more files at the same time.
+You can select an entire folder by adding the `directory` attribute.

+> Dioxus will map this attribute to browser specific attributes.
+Because there is no standardized way to allow multiple files to be uploaded.

-Pay attention that `type` is a Rust keyword, so when specifying the type of the input field, you have to write it as `r#type:"file"` or as a string as in `"type":"file"`.
+`type` is a Rust keyword, so when specifying the type of the input field, you have to write it as `r#type:"file"`.

-Extracting the selected files is a bit different compared to how you're used to do in Javascript.
+Extracting the selected files is a bit different from what you may typically use in Javascript.

-The `FormData` struct in the fired event contains an additional hidden field named `files`.
-This field contains a `FileEngine` struct which lets you fetch the filenames selected by the user.
-The example saves the filenames of the selected files to a `Vec`:
+The `FormData` event contains a `files` field with data about the uploaded files.
+This field has a `FileEngine` struct which lets you fetch the filenames selected by the user.
+This example saves the filenames of the selected files to a `Vec`:

 ```rust, no_run
 {{#include src/doc_examples/input_fileengine.rs:component}}
 ```

-If you're planning to read the file content, make sure to do it asynchronously, in order to not freeze the UI in the meantime.
-This example loads the content of the selected files in an async closure.
+If you're planning to read the file content, you need to do it asynchronously, to keep the rest of the UI interactive.
+This example loads the content of the selected files in an async closure:

 ```rust, no_run
 {{#include src/doc_examples/input_fileengine_async.rs:component}}